Which place is cheaper, Dayton or Fort Lauderdale?

 Both Dayton and Fort Lauderdale are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Fort Lauderdale because of the shopping scene and the cuisine.

 It's quite cold in Dayton in the winter.
 In the winter, Fort Lauderdale is much warmer than Dayton.
-Typically, the winter temperatures in Fort Lauderdale in January are around 67°F (20°C), and Dayton is about 30°F (-1°C).
+Typically, the winter temperatures in Fort Lauderdale in January average around 67°F (20°C), and Dayton averages at about 30°F (-1°C).

 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Dayton during winter.
-At this time of the year, Fort Lauderdale gets 243 hours of sunny skies, while Dayton receives 129 hours of full sun.
+Fort Lauderdale gets 243 hours of sunny skies, while Dayton receives 129 hours of full sun in the winter.

 In January, Fort Lauderdale usually receives around the same amount of rain as Dayton.
-At this time of the year, Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Dayton receives 2.1 inches (54 mm) of rain.
+Fort Lauderdale gets 2.2 inches (55 mm) of rain, while Dayton receives 2.1 inches (54 mm) of rain each month for the winter.

 Both Dayton and Fort Lauderdale during the spring are popular places to visit.
 The beaches and the natural beauty are the main draw to Fort Lauderdale this time of year.

 In April, Fort Lauderdale is generally much warmer than Dayton.
-Temperatures in Fort Lauderdale average around 75°F (24°C), and Dayton stays around 55°F (13°C).
+Daily temperatures in Fort Lauderdale average around 75°F (24°C), and Dayton fluctuates around 55°F (13°C).

 In Dayton, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the spring, Fort Lauderdale often gets more sunshine than Dayton.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Dayton receives 215 hours of full sun.